Visiting Stockholm With Kids: 22 Things to Do + Your 2025 Guide

 Stockholm is known for its architecture, trendy cafés and boutiques, and idyllic scenery.
 I did not know what to expect from this gem of northern Europe, but I was pleasantly surprised by the mixture of medieval architecture, modern transportation and amenities, and the city’s natural beauty.
 Stockholm is the capital of Sweden and offers all the best modern amenities that make traveling with kids easier.

 Parks are plentiful, there are kid-friendly attractions throughout the city, and transportation is easily accessible.
-Plus, locals are friendly and helpful!
+Plus, the locals are friendly and helpful!
 Our time to explore the city was limited, but we made the most of it.
 Looking for the best things to do in Stockholm with kids?
 Check out my recommendations below.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!